UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_ESP32.md

 >
 </iframe>

-In addition to following packages, a text editor is required: you can use `VS Code` or `emacs` or wathever you want!
+In addition to following packages, a text editor is required: you can use `VS Code` or `emacs` or whatever you want!

 Open a terminal and type the following commands: